 Best Places to Stay in Seattle

 Just looking for a quick answer on the best places to stay in Seattle?
-Here are my top picks:
+Here are my top hotel recommendations:

-Got an idea of which sounds like the best hotel for you?
+Got an idea of which sounds like the best hotel in Seattle for you?
 Great!
 Now let’s do a deep dive into the best areas and neighborhoods in Seattle:

 10 Best Neighborhoods and Areas to Stay in Seattle